DanShafi/FreeCodeCamp/Responsive Web Design/Applied Visual Design/notes.md

 ```

 -   `animation-fill-mode: forwards;` specifies the style applied to an element when the animation has finished.
 This stops it from resetting.
--   `animation-iteration-count` allows you to control how many times you would like
+-   `animation-iteration-count` allows you to control how many times you would like the animation to run.
+You can use `infinite`.
+-   `animation-timing-function` controls how quickly an animated element changes over the duration of an animation.
+Keywords include `ease-out`, `ease-in` etc.
+-   Bezier curves use `cubic-bezier` function.
+These curves live on a 1x1 coordinate and use the X and Y-axis, with anchor points.
+Example: `animation-duration: 1s;`
+-